Frida Kahlo & Diego Rivera –

 She painted mostly self portraits, which intimately depicted her deepest personal pain and individualized emotions.

-He painted mostly sweeping murals, which depicted the political forces of change happening to the masses at the time, as well as portrayed his take on the big pictured motion of History as it related to the national identity of his people.
+He painted mostly sweeping murals, which depicted the political forces of change happening to the global masses at the time, as well as portrayed his take on the big pictured motion of History as it related to the national identity of his people.

 Her small framed body was besieged with never ending health problems and became even smaller over time, due to the thinning and eventual amputation of her right leg from the ravages of both disease and traumatic injury.